Updated May 2026

 Chapter House Street, York YO1 7JH

-This luxury boutique hotel is the oldest inhabited building in the city of York and one of the most historic buildings in England.
-It’s the history of this beautiful hotel which makes it one of the most unusual places to stay in Yorkshire.
-With the remains of a Roman gate believed to be buried on the grounds and having been owned by some of York’s most famous residents, it’s a truly fascinating place to stay.
+This luxury boutique hotel is the oldest inhabited building in the city of York and one of the most historically significant buildings in England.
+With the remains of a Roman gate believed to be buried on the grounds, and having been home to some of York’s most famous residents over the centuries, it’s a fascinating place to rest your head.
+The rooms at Grays Court are beautifully restored and decorated to complement the building’s extraordinary history, each one uniquely elegant with luxurious touches such as freestanding copper baths, four-poster beds and monsoon showers.
+Most rooms offer views across the neighbouring landscape gardens, the historic courtyard or York Minster.

 Wainsgates Farm Huts, Roecliffe